Wymondham College: House system

 When mixed Houses were introduced in the early 1970s, the cathedral House names were scrapped and the Houses adopted the names of the Halls themselves.
 Lincoln and Peel Halls were converted to Sixth Form boarding houses in 1978, Peel Hall being further converted into a boarding house for Year Sevens in 1995.
+As of the 2010–2011 academic year, Peel started to retain some year 7 students in order to become a 'main school house'.
+However, as of 2025 Peel has returned to its former status as a Year Seven boarding house.

-The house system was as follows:
+There are now six senior boarding houses which also include day pupils, and a junior boarding house (Underwood Hall) for the prep school;